When Parts of Self are Denied: Understanding Narcissism Through the Shadow

 Jung differentiated true selfhood from ego inflation.
 Confidence emerges from integration.
 Narcissistic grandiosity emerges from fragmentation.
 The louder the self-praise — or the hunger for admiration — the more precarious the internal structure tends to be (Jung, 1968/1980).

 Children adapt accordingly.
-Some disappear into self-erasure, others identify with the narcissistic defense itself, and many fall somewhere along the continuum between these poles.
+Some disappear into self-erasure like the lost child, others identify with the narcissistic defense itself, and many fall somewhere along the continuum between these poles.
 All adaptive responses in children from narcissistic family systems reflect environments that could not nurture wholeness and that likely perpetuate intergenerational patterns of narcissistic behavior (Pressman & Pressman, 1994).
+In this way, the family and narcissism become synonymous and those who grow up in this system, attracting familiar (likely toxic) people out in the world is a very hard pattern to break.

 The Narcissistic Wound — A Jungian Reframe